Land management and rehabilitation

 Levies paid into the MRF support rehabilitation efforts where an operator fails to meet their rehabilitation obligations and every other effort has been made to recover the funds from the operator.

-Tenement holders operating on Mining Act 1978 tenure are required to report data on land disturbance and land under rehabilitation to DMIRS under the MRF.
+Tenement holders operating on Mining Act 1978 tenure are required to report data on land disturbance and land under rehabilitation to DEMIRS under the MRF.

-Our overall management objective for offset areas is to maintain or enhance environmental outcomes through the protection, maintenance and enhancement of habitat and establishment of high-quality ecological communities for a wide range of species.
+MinRes recognises the nature and extent of our operations may lead to lasting impacts on the environment.
+To manage these impacts, we apply the mitigation hierarchy and to mitigate any residual impacts, we identify suitable offset areas.
+The overall objective for MinRes offset areas is to maintain or enhance environmental outcomes through the protection, maintenance and enhancement of habitat and establishment of high-quality ecological communities for a wide range of species.

 We manage rehabilitation-related risks through our Enterprise Business Risk Register and Operational Risk Registers facilitated at each of our mine sites.